Jetsurf/jet-bot/README.md

  - `/maps random NUM` : Generates a list of random maps (1-10, NUM is optional for just 1 random map)
  - `/maps callout MAP` : Provides a map with callout locations
  - `/maps list` : Shows all Splatoon 2 maps w/ abbreviations
+ - `/store currentgear` : Gets all of the current gear for sale on SplatNet
+ - `/store dm add FLAG` : DM's you when a piece of gear with FLAG (Ability/Brand/Gear Name) appears in the SplatNet store.
+Can't DM the bot with this.
+ - `/store dm list` : DM's you when a piece of gear made by BRAND appears in the store.
+Can't DM the bot with this.
+ - `/store dm remove FLAG` : Removes you from receiving DM's when a piece of gear with FLAG (Ability/Brand/Gear Name) appears in the SplatNet store.
+Can't DM the bot with this.
  - `/weapons random NUM` : Generates a list of random weapons (1-10, NUM is optional for just 1 random weapon)
  - `/weapons info WEAP` : Gets Sub/Special/Level/Points for special for WEAP
  - `/weapons sub SUB` : Gets all weapons with the subweapon SUB